kittysquee/cv/README.md

 ### Flexibility and Adaptability

 I've developed these skills from working in a critical care environment where patients can deteriorate suddenly.
-I am very conscious of resource use and can adapt to thrive with limited resources.
+I am conscious of resource use and can adapt to thrive with limited resources.

 I respond well to changing priorities and am very aware that the needs of business change rapidly.